JonathanPeterCole/dart-cancellation-token/README.md

     }
   }

-  final CancellationToken cancellationToken;
+  final Completer _completer;

+  Future<MyReturnType> get future => _completer.future;

+  void complete() {
+    // If your async task completes before the token is cancelled,
+    // detatch from the token and complete any futures with the result detach();
+    _completer.complete(MyReturnType(...));
+  }

   @override
-  void onCancel(Exception cancelException) {
+  void onCancel(Exception exception) {
     super.onCancel(exception);
     // Clean up resources here, like closing an HttpClient, and complete
-    // any futures or streams
+    // any futures with the cancellation exception and stacktrace _completer.completeError(exception, cancellationStackTrace)
-  }

-  void complete() {
-    // If your async task completes before the token is cancelled,
-    // detatch from the token
-    detach();
   }
 }
 ```